ristik-github/design-system-descriptions/Figma MCP documentation/button.md

 - Rely only on color to distinguish button types

 ### Semantic Meaning
-- **Destructive/Error:** Use for actions that delete data, remove items, or cannot be undone
+- **Destructive:** Use for actions that delete data, remove items, or cannot be undone
-- **Success:** Use for confirmations or completing positive actions
-- **Warning:** Use for actions that require caution or might have unexpected consequences
-- **Informative:** Use for actions that provide information or help
-- **Neutral:** Use for neutral actions without specific semantic weight
+- **Default:** Use for standard actions without specific semantic weight
-- **Feature:** Use to highlight new features or special promotions

 ---